PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 adapter.
 Multiple outputs from one Split may feed the root Concat; shared application state rewrites the axis and all output metadata exactly once.
-The bounded Add pass accepts a depth-guarded Add tree whose leaves are direct rank-four adapters, plus direct Concat companions.
+The bounded Add pass accepts a depth-guarded Add tree whose leaves are direct rank-four adapters or supported unary branches, plus direct Concat companions.
 Shared application state rewrites each Add once.
 Shared-plan cleanup walks nested operand plans and removes every now-dead adapter while retaining public or still-used boundaries.
 The transactional passes